Eastbourne - the sunniest place in the UK

 For the sport lovers, the world-renowned Devonshire Park grass courts are a pull – especially when the pre-Wimbledon, Nature Valley International Tennis Tournament is on.

 There are several language schools in Eastbourne offering English lessons for children and adults alike.
 Courses are particularly plentiful and popular throughout the summer months, however lessons are possible year round at some of the local English schools.

 Eastbourne is a great destination to learn English – as well as being a beautiful and safe place to visit, it is well connected for students to explore the south of England.
 We have direct train services to London Victoria, Gatwick airport, Brighton, Lewes and many other areas, plus a wealth of quintessentially English villages to visit by bus.

 Many English language schools provide accommodation for children with host families, or if full families are choosing to learn English together, a holiday home can provide a flexible base.

 We have a wealth of lovely places to stay in Eastbourne if you want to be central and close to the action.

 Our one-bedroom and two-bedroom Gresham House apartments are particularly popular – each with private patios and moments from the beach.
-If stairs are an issue, the two-bedroom Playwright apartment close to the theatres has lift access or the one-bedroom Stagedoor apartment opposite it is set on the ground floor.
+If stairs are an issue, the two-bedroom Playwright apartment close to the theatres has lift access or the two-bedroom Olive Tree apartment is set on the ground floor without stairs.